bbc/brave/docs/install_macos.md

 ```

 ## Changes to brew gstreamer packages
 Depending on you brew version some of the options listed above may not be present.
+In order to add some of these missing dependencies back we will need to edit the different formula used to build the gstreamer libs.
+When brave trys to run it will look for the missing the dependencies, and print them out.

+### Plugins Ugly
 ```
 brew edit gst-plugins-bad
 ```